Clancey/MMM-ImmichTileSlideShow/README.md

 - Images: served as Immich thumbnails (size `thumbnail`) through the module proxy
 - Videos: served as Immich encoded video (`/assets/{id}/video`) with a poster from the image thumbnail
+- HTTP caching: the internal proxy forwards and preserves ETag/If-Modified-Since headers for images and videos where applicable.
+Clients can reuse cached responses efficiently.

 Notes:
 - Video support uses Immich's encoded video endpoint via the module's proxy.
 Depending on your Immich version and codec support on your device, playback may fall back to showing the poster image.